0%

 I would first begin this exercise in halt then progress up the paces once the horse has understood what is being asked of him.
 Stand your horse and begin with an even contact down both reins.
 The start by lifting the inside hand, whilst keeping the outside rein secure and with positive tension.
 With the inside hand lifted the rider then ‘jiggles’ the rein/bit until the horse softens (like the picture below).
 As soon as the horse makes an attempt to loosen its jaw and relax, the rider must relax the rein too.
 Repeat the process as often as it takes for softness to be maintained.
 Make sure when lifting the hand up that you are lifting it with the rein staying gently against the horse’s neck.
 The rider needs to make sure the hand is not crossing over the crest of the neck as this is likely to result in tilting at the poll.
 When ‘jiggling’ the rein to create a reaction, there must be no forceful pull (upwards/over the neck or back towards the rider’s body).
 It’s very important that force is not used at any point.
 The aim is for the horse to be reactive and become soft from small movements down the rein.

-The picture to the right shows the front angle of what you are looking to achieve, little to no bend at the base of the neck and just a smallpoll tension turning of the poll as shown.
+The picture to the right shows the front angle of what you are looking to achieve, little to no bend at the base of the neckand just a small turning of the poll as shown.
 The trick to doing this exercise correctly is that you don’t want the neck to bend, otherwise you are stretching more than just the poll.

 When to do this exercise to help reduce tension in the poll: